Zora Neale Hurston: Research and representation

-Other authors criticized Hurston for her sensationalist representation of voodoo.
+Some authors criticized Hurston for her sensationalist representation of voodoo.
 In The Crisis magazine in 1943, Harold Preece criticized Hurston for her perpetuation of "Negro primitivism" in order to advance her own literary career.
 The Journal of Negro History complained that her work on voodoo was an indictment of African-American ignorance and superstition.

 Jeffrey Anderson states that Hurston's research methods were questionable and that she fabricated material for her works on voodoo.
 He observed that she admitted to inventing dialogue for her book Mules and Men in a letter to Ruth Benedict and described fabricating the Mules and Men story of rival voodoo doctors as a child in her later autobiography.
 Anderson believes that many of Hurston's other claims in her voodoo writings are dubious as well.

-Several authors have contended that Hurston engaged in significant plagiarism in at least three works, claiming the article "Cudjo's own story of the last African slaver" was only 25% original, the rest being plagiarized, and that she also plagiarized much of her work on voodoo.
+Several authors have contended that Hurston engaged in significant plagiarism, and her biographer Robert Hemenway argues that the article "Cudjo's Own Story of the Last African Slaver" (1927) was approximately 25% original, the rest being plagiarized from Emma Langdon Roche's Historic Sketches of the Old South.
+Hemenway does not claim that this undermines the validity of her later fieldwork: he states that Hurston "never plagiarized again; she became a major folklore collector".